"No price is too high to pay for the privilege of owning yourself."

 Sovereignty

 Sovereignty is the King's fundamental quality of self-ownership and self-governance.
-It is the inner authority that allows him to rule his own life before trying to lead others.
-The sovereign King belongs to himself first, taking full responsibility for his conduct, emotions, and direction.
+It is the inner authority that allows him to rule his own life before leading others.
+The sovereign King belongs to himself first.
+He takes full responsibility for his conduct, emotions, and direction.

 The Foundation of Leadership

-The sovereign King has done the inner work needed to become the master of his own house.
-He knows his values, understands his motivations, and has integrated his shadows, refusing to leave parts of himself in the dark.
+The sovereign King has done the inner work to master his own house.
+He knows his values and motivations with clarity and conviction.
+He has integrated his shadows, refusing to leave parts of himself in the dark where they can operate unchecked.

-Sovereignty is not about isolation or independence from others.
-It's about the inner freedom that allows for authentic relationship and good leadership built on grounded self-awareness.
+Sovereignty is not isolation or independence from others.
+It's the inner freedom that allows for authentic relationship and leadership built on grounded self-awareness.

 Self-Ownership vs. Self-Centeredness

-True sovereignty must be distinguished from mere self-centeredness or narcissism.
-The sovereign King owns himself in service of something greater than himself, rooted in purpose.
+True sovereignty differs from self-centeredness or narcissism.
+The sovereign King owns himself in service of something greater, rooted in purpose.

-The self-centered person seeks to control others to meet his own needs.
-The sovereign King controls himself so that he can serve others' highest good, never using his power for selfish ends.
+The self-centered person seeks to control others to meet his needs.
+The sovereign King controls himself to serve others' highest good.
+He never uses his power for selfish ends.

 Sovereignty includes the responsibility that comes with self-ownership.
-The King who owns himself also owns the consequences of his choices and actions, addressing mistakes with honesty and repair.
+The King who owns himself also owns the consequences of his choices.
+He addresses mistakes with honesty and repair rather than deflection.

 Inner Authority

-Sovereignty shows up as inner authority—the King's ability to make decisions based on his own wisdom and values rather than external pressure or approval-seeking.
-He does not get thrown off course by the shifting opinions of others.
+Sovereignty shows up as inner authority—the King's ability to make decisions based on his wisdom and values rather than external pressure or approval-seeking.
+He does not get thrown off course by shifting opinions or fleeting trends.

-Self-Knowledge: The King knows his strengths, weaknesses, values, and purpose, having spent time in honest self-reflection.
+Self-Knowledge: The King knows his strengths, weaknesses, values, and purpose through honest self-reflection.

-Integrated Experience: The King has processed his life experiences, learning from both successes and failures.
+Integrated Experience: The King has processed his life experiences, learning from both successes and failures without being held captive by either.

-Spiritual Connection: The King maintains connection to something greater than himself, whether through prayer, meditation, or service that keeps him aligned.
+Spiritual Connection: The King maintains connection to something greater through prayer, meditation, or service that keeps him aligned.

 Moral Clarity: The King has developed clear ethical principles that guide his choices, even when those choices are hard.